Eco-Friendly Ways to Clean Your Bathroom

 - 1 liter of water

-This one is very easy.
-To clean your bathroom tiles just make an infusion with rosemary and a liter of water.
+Make an infusion with rosemary and a liter of water.
 This herb is a great disinfectant that, combined with tea tree essential oil, will give your tiles a shiny finish.

 Once the infusion cools, add 5 drops of tea tree essential oil.
 Pour the liquid into a spray bottle and clean your tiles as you usually do with a cloth.
 You’ll see how nice they look and smell!